IBE160/SG-418/proposal.md

 **Implementation:**
 -   **Model:** Gemini 2.5 pro/flash.
+-   **Structured Output:** `pydantic-ai` will be used to ensure all LLM outputs strictly conform to predefined Pydantic models (e.g., `TradeOffer`, `NegotiationSession`).
+This is critical for the reliability of the simulation engine, preventing errors from malformed LLM responses.
 -   **Prompt Design:**
     - System prompts will be carefully engineered to define each agent's culture, goals, and constraints.
     - Prompts during negotiation will include the agent's state, goals, and the full history of the current negotiation session.
     - The agents will NOT be told that this is a simulation, but will be instructed on what format to respond in and to consider all factors.
-    - Few-shot examples for consistent output format.
+    - `pydantic-ai` will inject JSON schemas into prompts to guide the LLM toward the correct output format.
     - A **Prompt Quality Checklist** will be developed and used to ensure prompt specificity and consistency.
 -   **Rate Limiting:** The simulation will pause to wait for refreshed limits.
 Alternatively, an API key can be provided.
--   **Fallback:** Automatic negotiation rejection.
+-   **Fallback:** Automatic negotiation rejection if the LLM API fails or if `pydantic-ai` fails to validate the LLM's output.

 ## Platform Type
 -   **Primary Platform:** Web application (browser-based).